-The coats of the Intestinum Crassum, correspond in number with those of the small intestine; but there are some differences in structure.
+The coats of the Intestinum Crassum correspond in number with those of the small intestine; but there are some differences in structure.
 The longitudinal muscular fibres are much more conspicuous; they are collected into three bands, which commence at the head of the colon, and extend to the upper part of the rectum; one is superior, another inferior, and a third anterior.
 They are equidistant from each other.
-These longitudinal bands produce the cells of the colon, by drawing its extremities nearer together.
-The cells are separated laterally, by partitions or buttresses formed of a doubling of all the coats of the intestine; whereas in the small intestine, the valve or doubling belongs exclusively to the mucous membrane.
+These longitudinal bands produce the cells of the colon, in consequence of being shorter than the other coats of the gut, and puckering them up by drawing its extremities nearer together.
+The cells are separated laterally, by partitions or buttresses, formed of a doubling of all the coats of the intestine; whereas, in the small intestine, the valvulæ conniventes or doublings belong exclusively to the mucous membrane.
 These cells are not so numerous or well formed in the sigmoid flexure and thereabouts; the channel is therefore more open and unobstructed.
-By dividing the longitudinal bands, the cells are removed, and the intestine elongates considerably.
+By dividing these longitudinal bands, the cells are removed, and the intestine elongated considerably.

-The Ileo-Colic Valve, or valve of Baulin, or Tulpius, is a great curiosity in the anatomical structure of this gut.
+The ILEO-COLIC VALVE, or valve of Bauhin, or Tulpius, is a great curiosity in the anatomical structure of this gut.
 The ileum runs into the left side of the colon, and continues its cellular and mucous coat into the corresponding coats of the colon, the muscular coat of the latter being simply parted.
-To prevent the further separation of the muscular fibres, a little ligamentous arrangement, called the Retinaculum Morgagni, prevails at each end.
-When viewed from within the colon, the opening appears as a transverse, or very narrow elliptical slit, established by two lips, the superior broader than the inferior.
-They meet like the gates of the common ship-dock or hydraulic lock; and from being placed transversely, in regard to the cavity of the intestine, every distention which the latter may suffer from the accumulation of fæces, has a tendency to force this valve, and will, by stretching its extremities, make the lips tighter and more resisting.
+To prevent the farther separation of the muscular fibres, a little ligamentous arrangement, called the Retinaculum of Bauhin or Morgagni, prevails at each end.
+When viewed from within the colon, the opening appears as a transverse, or very narrow elliptical slit, established by two lips, the superior being broader than the inferior.
+They meet like the gates of the common ship-dock or hydraulic lock; and from being placed transversely, in regard to the cavity of the intestine, every distension which the latter may suffer from the accumulation of feces, has a tendency to force this valve, and will, by stretching its extremities, make the lips tighter and more resisting.